 Occasionally, plugins may not get along with one another.
 So it is a good idea to use plugins like PHP Compatibility Checker to do a compatibility test.
 By doing this, conflicts between plugins, themes, or WordPress updates are avoided.

-This list of things to do before launching a website is fairly extensive, but it’s not all-inclusive.
+This list of things to do before launching your website is fairly extensive, but it’s not all-inclusive.
 Why is that?
 Because there are lots of things to do immediately after you launch your website once you’ve completed this website launch checklist and made it live!
 Before any website goes live, make sure that these tests are thoroughly carried out so that it can provide the best possible user experience.
 A website cannot afford to have flaws and problems that annoy its users in a world driven by digital traffic and customers.
 Most importantly, make sure to have the best web development services so that your website works perfectly.
 Consequently, a well-planned test suite is essential to the success of any website.